pranavmarala12/prem_league_analysis/README.md

 Total minutes / Total goals = goals per minute (efficiency) What I found interesting about this part of the project was that the data very closely followed the pattern from the first part of the project.

-Lastly, I took the top 10 of the top 20 goal scorers and did a side by side comparison of a players actual goal count with their respective expected goals (expected_goals.png) Expected Goals (xG) is a soccer specific statistic that takes things such as positioning, speed, and even player footing into consideration that equals xG.
-I wanted to compare actual goals scored with their xG to figure out whuch player capitalized on their chances the most.
+Lastly, I took the top 10 of the top 20 goal scorers and did a side by side comparison of a players actual goal count with their respective expected goals (expected_goals.png).
+Expected Goals (xG) is a soccer specific statistic that takes things such as positioning, speed, and even player footing into consideration that equals xG.
+I wanted to compare actual goals scored with their xG to figure out whuch player capitalized on their scoring chances the most.

-I went into this project with a rough idea of what the outcomes would look like but I wanted to challenge myself to use Python to confirm my...
+I went into this project with a rough idea of what the outcomes for each section would look like but I wanted to challenge myself to use Python to confirm.
+This was a rewarding exercise that allowed me to go deeper into the numbers behind the Premier League.